 IV.

-The Children’s forest group Trees and People Used to Be Good Friends brings its members together on a journey to meet the spirits of the forest, to get in tune with them, to connect with them, to put away the masks that bind us and to create new and temporary identities.
-There will be walking, running, dancing, creating, learning from the non-human world, mask making, storytelling and much, much more.
-This year the group is being prepared by Jana Landsingerová, Magda Stojowská, Barbora Kleinhamplová, and Eva Koťátková.
+The Children’s Forest Group Trees and People Used to Be Good Friends brought its members together on a journey to meet the spirits of the forest, to get in tune with them, to connect with them, to put away the masks that bind us and to create new and temporary identities.
+There was walking, running, dancing, creating, learning from the non-human world, mask making, storytelling and much, much more.
+The group's programme was prepared by Jana Landsingerová, Magda Stojowská, Barbora Kleinhamplová, and Eva Koťátková.
 More information about the Children’s Forest Group here.

 Organizational team

-Dramaturgy: anto_nie, Zuzana Blochová, Edith Jeřábková, Magda Stojowska, Barbora Kleinhamplová, Eva Koťátková, Jana Landsingerová, Denisa Langrová, Katrine Elise Pedersen, Matthew Pelowski, Tereza Porybná, Ruta Putramentaite, Alex Sihelsk*
+anto_nie, Zuzana Blochová, Edith Jeřábková, Magda Stojowska, Barbora Kleinhamplová, Eva Koťátková, Jana Landsingerová, Denisa Langrová, Katrine Elise Pedersen, Matthew Pelowski, Tereza Porybná, Ruta Putramentaite, Alex Sihelsk*

 Production: Katarína Karafová, Tomáš Košťák, Sára Märc